-For informatics about the object hierarchy in Adobe Workfront, see Understand objects in Adobe Workfront.
+For information about the object hierarchy in Adobe Workfront, see Understand objects in Adobe Workfront.

-You cannot make updates on teams.
-The Updates tab for teams is populated by updates entered on the following objects:
+The Updates section for teams is populated by updates entered on the following objects:

-On the Updates tab for users and teams, you can view the updates that have been entered in the past 90 days.
+On the Updates section for users and teams, you can view the updates that have been entered in the past 90 days.

 If you want to see all the updates made on a user or a team, beyond the 90-day limit, you can build a report for notes.
 The report should not have a time filter that displays all updates made for users or teams.
 For more information, see Create a custom report.